 Sit down and put your palms on top of your knees.
 Turn your fingers towards the insides of your kneecap and let the palms of the hands go around your kneecap for 49 times, which is the optimal number to achieve the flow of qi around the knees.
 If you have particular issues with your knees, do the 49 circles three times in an hour.

 Let the breath lead the way

 Suggestion: When possible, get together with family or friends, watch the videos, and enjoy relaxing together as you do the tuning.

 Please be aware that these videos are the copyrighted property of the Tai Chi Foundation and cannot be reproduced without prior permission.

 NOTE HOW YOU ARE.
 HOW IS YOUR HEALTH AND WELL-BEING?

 We would like you to get a sense of yourself at the beginning and end of the tuning.

-We will ask you to rate yourself again at the end of the tuning and report back to us.
+Write it down and file it somewhere you won’t lose it.
+We will ask you to rate yourself again at the end of the tuning for a comparison.

 Enjoy the tuning!
 You will be added to a Google email group specifically for this tuning.
 Margaret Olmsted will send out a weekly email with updates, suggestions, advice, and pictures.
 You can also reply to any of the emails to share your